jonthornton/jquery-timepicker/README.md

 If no time value is selected, set the dropdown scroll position to show the current time.
 *default: false*

+- **scrollDefaultTime**
+If no time value is selected, set the dropdown scroll position to show the time provided, e.g. "09:00".
+*default: false*

 - **selectOnBlur**
 Update the input with the currently highlighted time value when the timepicker loses focus.
 *default: false*